Is your business looking for ways to get money to stay in business? What are your options on how to get money to stay in business?

 These options may allow you to work around the problem and get back up and running in the short term.

 It may also be a good time to change your business model.
-You do not have to change your entire business model immediately.
 You can do this over the course of a few months and transition into a new business line.

 Consider if adding a person to the business to bring in some money as a co-signer may work.
 This can be someone who becomes another owner.
 If they have good credit, the may be able to co-sign for a loan for the business.
 These are more ways on how to get money to stay in business.